Adapting to a New Energy Era

 As the United States continues its rebalancing to Asia, broad changes in both energy markets and global strategic priorities suggest that there is an urgent need for the United States and Asia to revamp their energy security strategies and approaches to stabilizing the Gulf.

 Through a range of activities—including field research, commissioned papers, workshops, and dialogues with key stakeholders—Adapting to a New Energy Era aims to provide in-depth and academically rigorous research into how the United States, Japan, South Korea, China, and others can craft stronger diplomatic, strategic, and economic tools to support common energy security interests.
-Year two of this initiative (2014-15) will feature activities in Tokyo, Japan, Beijing, China, and Washington, D.C.

 This initiative is made possible by the generous support of the Sasakawa Peace Foundation.